rubymotion-community/BubbleWrap/README.md

 ## Setup

-1. Edit the `Rakefile` of your RubyMotion project and add the following require line.
+1. Edit the `Rakefile` of your RubyMotion project and add the following require line:

 ```ruby
 require 'bubble-wrap'
 ```

 BubbleWrap is split into multiple modules so that you can easily choose which parts are included at compile-time.

-The above example requires all the wrappers/helpers.
+The above example requires the `core` and `http` modules.
 If you wish to only include the core modules use the following line of code instead:

 ```ruby